 Social media platforms aren’t the only ones jumping on the QR Code bandwagon.
 Global industries such as food manufacturing and pharmaceuticals have implemented QR codes on labels and packaging to comply with new regulations.
 For instance, as part of the Smartlabel QR Code initiative by the Grocery Manufacturers Association, prominent food companies such as Coca-Cola, Nestle, and Colgate include codes on their packaging to direct consumers to a website with more product information.

-How QR Codes Can Provide Access to Time-Critical Information
+How QR Codes Can Provide Access to Just-in-Time Training Content

 One of the most valuable benefits associations provide to their members is knowledge and education.
-Most training and education—whether delivered as a pre-scheduled, in-person instructor-led class or as an on-demand web course—is typically consumed outside the window of time when the materials will actually be put into practice.
+Most training and education is delivered well before the learning is used.
 While the learners walk away with a great foundational understanding of the material, they may not remember all the crucial details they need in a real-world situation.

-For example, if you’ve ever taken a CPR or basic first aid class, you may have learned how to do proper chest compressions or how to use a defibrillator.
-Now fast forward six months or even longer, to the first time you need to apply this knowledge.
+For example, if you’ve ever taken a CPR or basic first aid class, you learned how to do proper chest compressions and use a defibrillator.
+Fast forward six months or even longer, to the first time you need to apply this knowledge.
 Not only are you battling The Forgetting Curve, but you are also having to do so under extremely stressful circumstances, which further affects your ability to recall specific details.

-Now imagine if there was a QR Code affixed on or near the available first aid equipment that immediately served a short demonstration video or the music loop for the Bee Gees song “Stayin’ Alive” to help you stay in rhythm with your chest compressions.
+Now imagine if there was a QR Code affixed on or near the available first aid equipment that immediately served a short demonstration video or even the music loop for the Bee Gees song “Stayin’ Alive.”
 QR codes can be a much more practical way of delivering the exact information you need, without having to pull up and search through a website.

-Other examples where QR codes could provide just-in-time learning reinforcement:
+Other examples where QR codes could provide just-in-time training reinforcement:

-- For employees of libraries, restaurants, schools, and even corporations who may need to access to public health and safety resources, such as how to handle a specific mental health situation, overdose, or allergic reaction
+- For employees of libraries, restaurants, schools, and even corporations who may need quick access to public health resources, such as how to handle a specific mental health situation, overdose, or allergic reaction

 - For medical professionals who may want access to point-of-care resources to improve health care delivery